-This is similar to how you disable draping for lines and areas.
+This is similar to how you turn off draping for lines and areas.

-To prevent that your non-draped icons are stuck halfway down the terrain, LuciadRIA automatically pushes the icon up when the map is pitched towards the horizon.
+To prevent that your non-draped icons get stuck halfway down the terrain, LuciadRIA automatically pushes the icon up when the map pitches towards the horizon.

-Also note that icons for shapes defined with an above-ground vertical reference are automatically moved up or down when the terrain changes detail.
+Also note that LuciadRIA automatically moves icons for shapes defined with an above-ground vertical reference up or down when the terrain detail changes.

 Figure 1 shows an icon positioned on the terrain.
-When the 3D map is tilted, the icon is automatically pushed up to prevent an intersection with the terrain.
-The red dot was added to indicate the actual point position.
-The icon is also moved up and down to follow the loaded terrain, so that it always remains positioned on top of the terrain.Figure 1.
+When the 3D map tilts, LuciadRIA automatically pushes the icon up to prevent an intersection with the terrain.
+The red dot marks the actual point position.
+The icon also moves up and down to follow the loaded terrain, so that it always remains positioned on top of the terrain.Figure 1.
 An icon positioned on the terrain

 Figure 2 shows an icon anchored at the bottom, positioned on the terrain.
-When the view is tilted, the icon does not need to be pushed up as it will not intersect the terrain anyway.
-The icon is still moved up and down to follow the loaded terrain.Figure 2.
+When the view tilts, LuciadRIA doesn’t need to push the icon up as it does not intersect the terrain anyway.
+The icon still moves up and down to follow the loaded terrain.Figure 2.
 An icon anchored at the bottom

 Figure 3 shows an airplane in the air.
-The icon does not need to be pushed or moved because it has an absolute position.
-The icon can be hidden by the terrain if its position is below the loaded terrain.Figure 3.
+LuciadRIA doesn’t need to push or move the icon because it has an absolute position.
+The terrain can hide the icon if its position is below the loaded terrain.Figure 3.
 An icon in the air